dgis/CodeTV/ReadMe.txt

 Thanks to the DirectShowLibNET library (http://directshownet.sourceforge.net).
 The panels windows are credited to Weifen Luo (http://sourceforge.net/projects/dockpanelsuite).
 Some icons are credited to Mark James (http://www.famfamfam.com/lab/icons/silk/).

+Hervé Stalin for the PSI parsing and channel numbering.